MaksimNikolin/MaksimNikolin/README.md

 ### Hi there, I'm Maksim👋
 - 🌱 I’m currently learning data science on Stepik, Kaggle and other platforms.
-- 🔭 At the moment I studying the BERT algorithm for the nlp problem.
+- 🔭 At the moment I studying the nlp problems without different algorythms.
 - 👯 I'm open to new offers to participate in data science projects.
 <!--
 **MaksimNikolin/MaksimNikolin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.